SeriouslyInc/tylertate/blog/_posts/2014-12-08-from-famine-to-feast-foods-online-future.markdown

 ## Change is in the air

-> A huge untapped market.
+A huge untapped market.
 Widespread experimentation.
 A new generation coming of age.
 These are ingredients for disruptive innovation.

-But why hasn’t online grocery shopping already been solved?
-I’ll tackle that question in my next blog post.
+> Over the next three years, I believe that the famished state of online food commerce will be transformed into a feast of opportunity.

+Watch this space.

 [1]: http://www.huffingtonpost.com/2014/12/02/cyber-monday-record_n_6259082.html